stormchaserroleplaying/stormchaserRPG/Combat/Attack/Rolling/index.md

 ---

 # Attack Rolls
 When you make an attack, your attack roll determines whether the attack hits or misses.
-To make an attack roll, roll a d20 and add the appropriate modifiers.
-If the total of the roll plus modifiers equals or exceeds the target's Dexterity defence, the attack hits.
-The Dexterity defence of a character is determined at character creation, whereas the Dexterity defence of a monster is in its stat block.
+To make an attack roll, roll your d20 dice pool for the weapon or spell school that you are using and add the appropriate modifiers to the highest die.
+If the total of the roll plus modifiers equals or exceeds the target's defence, the attack hits.
+If more than one of the dice in your dice pool would hit, then the attack is a [critical hit](https://stormchaserroleplaying.com/stormchaserRPG/Combat/DamageandHealing/DamageRolls/#critical-hits).

+Different types of attack target different defences.
+The defences of a character are determined at character creation and monster defences can be found in the monster's stat block.

 > ## Choosing to be Hit
 > Sometimes, an attack might miss you when you wanted it to hit.
 You can choose to allow a miss to hit you (no action required).
 If you do so, the attacker chooses the maximum amount of damage instead of rolling.